Snazzah/slash-create-worker/README.md

 wrangler login
 ```

-Copy `wrangler.example.toml` into `wrangler.toml`.
-Make sure to fill in your account ID in the config and update the name of the worker.
-You can find your account ID [here](https://dash.cloudflare.com/?to=/:account/workers) towards the right side.

 ### Filling in secrets
 You can enter in environment secrets with `wrangler secret put`, here are the keys that are required to run this:
 ```sh